Mortgage Calculator for US & International Buyers

 - 1Enter your home price and down payment

 Start with the purchase price and how much you plan to put down.
-The calculator auto-estimates PMI if your down payment is below 20%, and shows the closing cost estimate next to the down payment.
+The calculator will estimate PMI when applicable.

 - 2Set your rate and term